open-telemetry/opentelemetry-erlang/docs/rationale.md

 ### Experimental API

-As noted in the previous section `opentelemetry_api_experimental` is versioned separately from the rest and will always remain 0.x.
+As noted in the previous section, `opentelemetry_api_experimental` is versioned separately from the rest and will always remain 0.x.

 ### API